jtarrio/signals/docs/radio.md

 ## The `Demodulator` class

-Web RTL-SDR provides a [`Demodulator`](../src/demod/empty-demodulator.ts) class, which is a [`SampleReceiver`](../src/radio/sample_receiver.ts) implementation that can demodulate FM, AM, SSB, and CW signals.
+_Demodulator_ provides a [`Demodulator`](../src/demod/empty-demodulator.ts) class, which is a [`SampleReceiver`](../src/radio/sample_receiver.ts) implementation that can demodulate FM, AM, SSB, and CW signals.
 By default, it will play the demodulated audio on the speakers or headphones using the Web Audio API, but if you want to do something else (for example, record it in a file or send it over the network), you can provide your own code to do that.

 ### Modes